sf-wdi-24/modules/week-02-ajax-and-js-objects/day-03/module-02/readme.md

 <img src = https://seniorhikerphotos.files.wordpress.com/2012/06/lilysarina12052301.jpg width = 75%>

 ## Object Methods
 One of the most powerful features of Javascript Objects are Methods.
 Methods are *"functions"* that are predefined and built into an object.
 We all know and love the array Methods `forEach()`, `map()`, `filter()`, and `reduce()`; these are all Methods of the Array object.
-We use arrays so much that Javascript automagically creates from an Array constructor without us having to instantiate them like we did above with the flowers.
+We use arrays so much that Javascript automagically creates them from an Array constructor without us having to instantiate them like we did above with the flowers.
 Thanks, Javascript!

 Lets make a simple method in the flower object that outputs to the console whenever we call it.